yene/dotadup/README.md

 ![screenshot](http://i.imgur.com/80hjY7C.jpg)

 TODO
-* show done trades from http://steamcommunity.com/profiles/76561198080209564/tradeoffers/sent/?history=1
-* correct error messages
-* cheat prevention
+* more testing
-* option to donate items, bot will make a request without items
+* Test if bot says he has no items for you
-* bot accept empty offers
+* bot should accept empty offers
 * bot trade 1 rare for 2 uncommens if he does not have enough items
 * bot trade 2 uncommons for 1 rare
-* send excuse if no match is found

 Flow